Just fill out a form to create your outline. What could be easier?

 Are Essay Outlines Difficult for You?

 Not any more.
-We have broken down essay outlining into a series of easy steps.
+I have broken down essay outlining into a series of easy steps.
 All you have to do is answer a few questions, make a few choices, and the Virtual Writing Tutor builds your essay outline for you.

 Opinion Essay Outline

 Writing an opinion essay outline is the most common essay outline that teachers will ask you to write.
 They want an introduction with a thesis, 2-3 body paragraphs, and a conclusion that restates your thesis.
 Simple, right?

 No so fast!
 The internal workings of an effective introduction can be a bit complex, but we’ve made it easy for you.

 How will you generate interest in your topic?
 How will you grab the reader’s attention?
 Here are 6 easy ways to do it.

 - ask an engaging question

 - introduce a surprising fact

 - provide a famous quote